Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 How much tax do you actually save with salary sacrifice?

 The tax saving comes from two sources: income tax and National Insurance.
-For a basic-rate taxpayer sacrificing £550 per month, that's roughly £110 in income tax and £22 in NI saved every month - around £1,584 annually.
-For a higher-rate taxpayer, the income tax saving doubles to around £220 per month.
+For a basic-rate taxpayer sacrificing £550 a month, that is roughly £110 in income tax and £22 in NI saved every month, around £1,584 a year.
+For a higher-rate taxpayer the income tax saving doubles to about £220 a month.
+On top of that, the BiK rate on electric cars is just 4% for 2026/27, rising to 5% in 2027/28.
+HMRC sets these rates years in advance, so you can plan with confidence rather than guessing.
+Learn more about how salary sacrifice works for a car here.

 What's included in the monthly salary sacrifice payment?